-I have tested my DNA with National Geographic DNA and Family Tree DNA and it has opened up many new questions.
+I have tested my DNA with National Geographic DNA , Family Tree DNA and Ancestry DNA and it has opened up many new questions.
 Before I start discussing my results I need to provide some background information on DNA test.
 There are currently three types of DNA that are generally used for genealogical research.

 The first type is Mitochondrial DNA (mtDNA) found outside the nucleus of the cell.
 This type of DNA is found in the human egg but not in sperm so it is passed down almost unchanged from a mother to her children, allowing you to trace your maternal ancestry.
 Males have their mothers mtDNA but do not pass it on to their children.
 National Geographic identified my mtDNA haplogroup (more on haplogroups under Y-DNA below) as U5B2A1B which is associated with NW Europe (UK, Germany, Ireland and Scandinavia).